 Earlier, the only solution for teeth with infected and damaged roots used to be extraction.
 The advancements in the field of dentistry have made it possible for this problem to be solved with the help of root canal treatment.
 So, if you are suffering from issues related to having infected teeth, choosing root canal treatment can be a perfect pick.

-We at Smiles Of Memorial offer the best quality root canal treatment in Energy Corridor, TX.
+We at Smiles Of Memorial offer the best quality root canal in houston, TX.
 Our dentist focuses on understanding the requirements of the patients and makes sure to handcraft the treatment plans accordingly.
 Give us a call today to schedule an appointment if you need root canal treatment.